 - Import the MVMC module with the following command.

 - Prepare the source path with vmdk disk of VMware and the destination path.

-- Type the following Command to start the convertion
+- So Type the Command to start the convertion

 ConvertTo-MvmcVirtualHardDisk -SourceLiteralPath "C:\Users\user\Documents\temp\vm\pgdc.vmdk" -DestinationLiteralPath "C:\Users\Public\Documents\Hyper-V\Virtual hard disks\pgdc" -VhdType DynamicHardDisk -VhdFormat Vhd.

 - Following is the standard command that you can use

 SourceLiteralPath = It is the path with the vmdk file.